 Montreal Favorites #4

-Last time we heard from Eli Levinson shared some great spots to cozy up to live music.
+Last time we heard from Eli Levinson on his tips for a lively dance party.
 In this edition of Montreal Favorites, Mélisande speaks to the wonders of Montréal‘s outdoor scene–even in the winter.

 Active since 1995, Mélisande is dedicated to the project Mélisande [électrotrad] which proposes traditional songs presented with a feminine perspective and electro-pop arrangements.
 The band has released two albums and has won several awards including the 2014 Canadian Folk Music Award – Traditional Singer of the Year.
 She is currently conducting a traditional songs field recording project along the banks of the Richelieu River.